toms-studio/scrum-poker/README.md

-# Next Typescript Boilerplate
+# Scrum Poker

-This is the Next.js application for Web Frontend Template
+This is source code of scrum poker application build by Next.js, typescript, zustand, tailwindcss

 ### Lighthouse